Tuesday, March 01, 2016

 It's all about whacking a ball really hard?

-Leaderboard is actually quite simple to play but also quite challenging.
-It's all about choosing (and using) the best club for the shot at hand, of course.
-Correctly hitting each ball is a balance of lining it up and mastering the power and snap meter.
-That determines how far you wish your ball to travel and whether it should go straight or curved to the left or right.
+Leaderboard is a simple but still challenging.
+It's all about choosing the best club for the shot at hand, of course.
+Correctly hitting the ball is a balance of lining it up and mastering the power and snap meter.
+That determines how far you wish your ball to travel and whether it should go straight or curved to the left/right.

-Weather will affect the direction and conditions your golfer must face.
-Plus he also has many of the usual pitfalls to contend with, like the rough, trees, puddles of water and those nasty bunkers.
-It might be an idea for novice golfers to disable those weather conditions whilst you learn the game's controls and basic mechanics.
+The weather will affect the direction and conditions your golfer must face.
+Plus, he has many of the usual pitfalls to contend with, like the rough, trees, puddles of water, and nasty bunkers.
+It might be an idea for novice golfers to disable those weather conditions while you learn the game's controls and basic mechanics.

 Get that power and snap meter just right for the current shot and weather conditions